OctopusDeploy/blog/blog/2021-07/better-multi-tenancy-with-octopus/index.md

 ### Tenants {#tenants}

-Tenants in Octopus are the backbone of the multi-tenancy feature.
+Tenants in Octopus are the backbone of the Multi-tenancy feature.
 They usually represent the customers of your application, especially when it comes to SaaS products.

 ![Tenants screen](tenants-screen.png)

-Although we discuss the use of tenants to model customers in this post, we designed tenants to be generic so that they can satisfy multiple use cases.
+Although we discuss the use of tenants to model customers in this post, we designed tenants to be generic so they can satisfy multiple use cases.
 Tenants can also represent:

 - Geographical regions or data centers
 - Developers, testers, or teams